Reductions towards a characteristic free proof of the Canonical Element Theorem: Introduction

 On the other hand, for deducing the CE Property from the DST for a residually prime characteristic local ring, the only known proof needs the assumption that every local ring with prime characteristic residue field satisfies the DST and the proof uses non-Noetherian rings (see \cite[Theorem (2.9)]{HochsterCanonical}).

-In Section \ref{SectionMainResults}, we reduce the existence of a characteristic-free proof of the CE-Property (and hence of all other aforementioned conjectures) which avoids the use of non-Noetherian rings to the well-behavior of the CE-Property under localization (Theorem \ref{MonomialTheoremCharacteristicFree}).
-Moreover, in Section \ref{SectionNewVariant}, we present a new variant of the Canonical Element Theorem (see Proposition \ref{PropositionVarientCET}) and we prove its validity (Corollary \ref{CorollaryVariantHolds}).
-Our proof of the validity of this new variant is based on the existence of a balanced big Cohen-Macaulay module that is behaving well under localization, and for this purpose we prove that the balanced big Cohen-Macaulay property for modules over excellent normal domains behaves well under localization (Theorem \ref{TheoremBalancedBigCMModuleLocalizes}\ \footnote{Alternatively, we could apply \cite[Proposition 2.10]{BaMaPaScTuWaWi21}.
-However, our module case of \cite[Proposition 2.10]{BaMaPaScTuWaWi21}, presented in Theorem \ref{TheoremBalancedBigCMModuleLocalizes}, is a new result showing that over normal complete (or excellent) local domains the algebra structure of balanced big Cohen-Macaulay algebras is not necessary for their localizing property.}).
-Furthermore, a possible characteristic free deduction of the new variant of the Canonical Element Theorem from the original Canonical Element Theorem, if provable, can provide us with a characteristic free proof of the Canonical Element Theorem as shown in Theorem \ref{MonomialTheoremCharacteristicFree}.
+In Section \ref{SectionMainResults}, we reduce the existence of a characteristic free proof of the CE Property (and hence of all other aforementioned conjectures) which avoids the use of non-Noetherian rings to the well-behavior of the CE Property under localization (see Theorem \ref{MonomialTheoremCharacteristicFree} and its sufficient condition (\ref{itm:SufficentConditionLocalization})).
+Moreover, in Section \ref{SectionNewVariant}, we present a new variant of the Canonical Element Theorem (see Proposition-Definition \ref{PropositionVarientCET}) and we prove its validity (Corollary \ref{CorollaryVariantHolds}).
+Our proof of the validity of this new variant is based on the existence of a balanced big Cohen-Macaulay module that behaves well under localization, and for this purpose we prove that the balanced big Cohen-Macaulay property for modules over excellent normal domains behaves well under localization (Theorem \ref{TheoremBalancedBigCMModuleLocalizes}\ \footnote{Alternatively, we could apply \cite[Proposition 2.11]{BaMaPaScTuWaWi21}.
+We refer to Remark \ref{RemarkWhyLocalizingBBCMModules} for some comments on the utility of Theorem \ref{TheoremBalancedBigCMModuleLocalizes} in parallel to \cite[Proposition 2.11]{BaMaPaScTuWaWi21}. }).
+Furthermore, a possible characteristic free deduction of the new variant of the Canonical Element Theorem from the original Canonical Element Theorem, if provable, can provide us with a characteristic free proof of the Canonical Element Theorem as shown in Theorem \ref{MonomialTheoremCharacteristicFree} (and its sufficient condition (\ref{itm:SufficientConditionExcellentUFD})).

-As an another main result of the paper, applying \cite[Proposition 3.5]{IyengarMaSchwedeWalker} and Theorem \ref{MonomialTheoremCharacteristicFree}, we present a sufficient condition for obtaining a characteristic free proof for the existence of balanced big Cohen-Macaulay modules (Corollary \ref{CorollaryBigCohenMacaulay}).
+As another main result of the paper, applying \cite[Proposition 4.3]{IyengarMaSchwedeWalker} and Theorem \ref{MonomialTheoremCharacteristicFree}, we present a sufficient condition for obtaining a characteristic free proof for the existence of balanced big Cohen-Macaulay modules (Corollary \ref{CorollaryBigCohenMacaulay}).

 We end the introduction by outlining the main steps of the proof of Theorem \ref{MonomialTheoremCharacteristicFree}.